Jguz17/google-leads-backend/README.md

 Google leads is a project that uses the Google Maps Places API.
 The backend is built using Node.js and Express.js, and jwt to handle user auth.

+This repo serves as a server, so you can host the project locally.

+You don't this to use the frontend.
+The frontend is using a live version of this backend.

 ## Installation

 After you have cloned this repo, in your cli navigate to the project folder and then to the config folder, like so: google-leads-backend/config.
 Then, change the mongoURI in the default.json file.
 You can get a new one by creating a new cluster in MongoDB.